 DMEM

 Format <integer></integer>

 Default 0

 Description Dedicated memory per task in bytes.

-Example > msub -1 dmem=20480 Moab will dedicate 20 MB of memory to the task.
+Example Moab will dedicate 20 MB of memory to the task.

 Format Specifies a user owned epilogue script which is run before the system epilogue and epilogue.user scripts at the completion of a job.
 The syntax is epilogue=<file>.
 The file can be designated with an absolute or relative path.
 This parameter works only with TORQUE.
-Example > msub -l epilogue=epilogue_script.sh job.sh
+Example > msub -1 epilogue=epilogue_script.sh job.sh